LittlestCube/oracles-randomizer-ng/doc/contributing.md

-# Building and contributing to oracles-randomizer
+# Building and contributing to oracles-randomizer-ng

 If you plan to build the randomizer from source or contribute to development, here are some things to know: